eebutler/us_maize_trends/README.txt

 The model folder contains the design_mat.py script which aggregates these data into design matrices for use in the regression results reported.
 The tr_models.py script conducts the analysis and figs.py produces the figures.
 Several figures require variables created during tr_models.

-Note that an up to date US census file is needed from https://catalog.data.gov/dataset/tiger-line-shapefile-2016-nation-u-s-current-county-and-equivalent-national-shapefile
+In addition to the data downloaded by script the analysis requires a manually downloaded US census file.
+This may be found at https://catalog.data.gov/dataset/tiger-line-shapefile-2016-nation-u-s-current-county-and-equivalent-national-shapefile